 “Ah!
 Si, Si!
 Senora, Si,” said the man smiling even bigger now.
 “I still have no cancellations for you however.”

 “Can you check for availability for just tonight?” asked Mike.

 “Si si.
 For how many people?” asked the man.

 “Quatro, si.
-Ecco!
-There is a pensionne nearby here that has a room for just one night.
+Ecco!”
+He concentrated on his search results for a few seconds.
+Ah!
+Si, there is a pensionne nearby here that has a room for just one night.
 For tonight!” said the tourist bureau man with some enthusiasm, or perhaps just usual Italian flare.